ValerieMauduit/AoC2021/README.md

 ### Day 11: Dumbo Octopus

+Here, we work again with a map.
+It is a map of numbers and the process to change the numbers is a chained reaction.
+So be careful to do it correctly.

 Once again I need some improvements to my `AocMap` class.
 Then, my most important question was: were to put the flash count?
 Because in the beginning I wanted to increase it whenever a neighbour of the octopus is impacted by the flash, which was false.